 For your shake, you’ll need about 10 to 20 grams of protein—usually about one scoop of a whey-protein powder.
 Can’t stomach protein drinks?
 You can get the same nutrients from a sandwich made with 4 ounces of deli turkey and a slice of American cheese on whole wheat bread.
 But a drink is better.

 “Liquid meals are absorbed faster,” says Kalman.
 So tough it out.
 Drink one 30 to 60 minutes before your workout.

 5. Decrease Between-Set Rest Intervals

 If you touch your phone between exercise sets, it better be to set its timer to 30 to 90 seconds.
-When lifting for hypertrophy, rest periods of 30 to 90 seconds encourage a quick release in muscle-building hormones (including testosterone and human growth hormone) while also making sure that you really, truly fatigue your muscles, according to Fitzgerald.
+When lifting for hypertrophy, rest periods of 30 to 90 seconds encourage a quick release in muscle-building hormones (including testosterone and human growth hormone) while also making sure that you really, truly fatigue your muscles.

 Research published in the Journal of Applied Physiology last year suggests that irrespective of rep and set scheme, fatiguing your muscles is a prerequisite for hypertrophy.
 Don’t be afraid to feel the burn.